-Item Uncertainties Effect if actual results differ from assumptions Private equity Private equity investments are valued at fair value in accordance with British Venture Capital Association guidelines or commensurate overseas equivalent.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total private equity investments in the financial statements are £27,128k.
-There is a risk that this investment may be under- or overstated in the accounts. ltem Uncertainties Effect if actual results differ from assumptions Infrastructure - Macquarie Infrastructure Real Assets Infrastructure Valuation represents the fair value of investments held at 31 March 2017.
-The valuations have been completed by MIRA (Macquarie Infrastructure Real Assets) in accordance with ASC 820-10 (Fair Value Measurements), under which the fair value is determined to be the price that would be received upon sale of the investments in an orderly transaction between market participants.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total infrastructure alternative investments in the financial statements are £27,002k.
+ltem Uncertainties Effect if actual results differ from assumptions Private equity in accordance with British Venture Capital ltem Uncertainties Effect if actual results differ from assumptions Infrastructure - Macquarie Infrastructure Real Assets investments held at 31 March 2018.
+The valuations have been completed by MIRA ltem Uncertainties Effect if actual results differ from assumptions Private Finance - M&G they are mostly floating rate notes tied to LIBOR.
+Final valuation is undertaken by the analysts The total private finance investments in the financial statements are £12,472k.
 There is a risk that this investment may be under or overstated in the accounts.
-There are no openly traded market prices available for this asset category.
-Item Uncertainties Effect if actual results differ from assumptions Private Finance - M&G par as they are mostly floating rate notes tied to LIBOR.
-Final valuation is undertaken by the analysts employed by the fund The total private finance investments in the financial statements are £22,447k.
+There are no openly traded market prices available for this asset category. ltem Uncertainties Effect if actual results differ from assumptions Direct Lending - Permira Credit Solutions quarterly basis and in accordance with International Private Equity and Venture Capital The total Private Debt investments in the financial statements are £53,969k.
 There is a risk that this investment may be under or overstated in the accounts.
-There are no openly traded market prices available for this asset category. ltem Uncertainties Effect if actual results differ from assumptions Direct Lending - Permira Credit Solutions Private Debt Investments are valued on a quarterly basis and in accordance with International Private Equity and Venture Capital valuation guidelines.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total Private Debt investments in the Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits judgements relating to the discount rates used, the rates at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of actuaries, The effects on the net pension liability of changes in individual assumptions can be measured.
+There are no openly traded market prices available for this asset category. ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits depends on a number of complex judgements relating to the discount rates used, the rates at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of actuaries, Hymans Robertson, are engaged to The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance, an increase in the discount rate assumption would result in a decrease in pension liability.
-An increase in assumed earnings would increase the value of liabilities and an increase in assumed life
+An increase in assumed earnings would increase the value of liabilities and an increase in assumed life expectancy would increase the liability.
+This would not effect the Fund Account or Net Asset Statement, but would impact the Council Accounts.
+Below are the details of the sensitivty analysis to the method of assumptions used for year ended 31 March 2018 by the fund's actuaries.